AUTHORS

 Vikki Tobak

-A culture journalist, curator, and producer, Tobak's work has been featured in Complex, Rolling Stone, The FADER, Mass Appeal, Paper, Vibe, i-D, and the Detroit News, among other publications.
+Culture journalist, curator, and producer Vikki Tobak has written for Complex, Rolling Stone, The FADER, Mass Appeal, Paper, Vibe, i-D, and the Detroit News, among other publications.
 She is the author of Ice Cold: A Hip-Hop Jewelry History and Contact High: A Visual History of Hip-Hop.
-She has lectured about music photography at American University, VOLTA New York, Photoville, the Chicago Cultural Center, and the Museum of Contemporary Art Detroit.
+She has lectured on music photography at American University, VOLTA New York, Photoville, the Chicago Cultural Center, and the Museum of Contemporary Art Detroit.

 Forthcoming: